 Lodge among EPA Food Recovery Challenge participants recognized for outstanding achievements

-DENVER (NOVEMBER 21, 2017) — Today, the U.S. Environmental Protection Agency (EPA) recognized Xanterra Parks & Resorts’ Zion National Park Lodge in Utah as the national winner of the 2017 Food Recovery Challenge in the Hotel, Resorts & Lodging sector.
-Last year, food recovery efforts at the Lodge prevented 28,802 pounds of food waste from going to the landfill, saving about $3,000 in disposal costs.
+DENVER (NOVEMBER 21, 2017) — Today, the U.S. Environmental Protection Agency (EPA) recognized food recovery challenge winner Xanterra Parks & Resorts’ Zion National Park Lodge in Utah.
+For they are the national winner of the 2017 Food Recovery Challenge.
+For that’s in the Hotel, Resorts & Lodging sector.
+Last year, food recovery packages at the Lodge prevented 28,802 pounds of food waste from going to the landfill.
+Thereby saving about $3,000 in disposal costs.

 Xanterra Parks & Resorts at Zion National Park Lodge joined EPA’s Food Recovery Challenge in 2013.
-Through partnerships with the National Park Service and vendors, the Lodge has developed a comprehensive process to capture food waste that would otherwise go to the landfill and produce high-quality compost.
+Through partnerships with the National Park Service and vendors, they did it.
+For the Lodge has developed a comprehensive process to capture food recovery.
+All that would otherwise go to the landfill.
+Moreover and produce high-quality compost packages.

-The Lodge is one of the first establishments in the world to use a large-scale shredder, centrifuge, and dehydrator system for its food waste.
-Staff at the Lodge capture both pre- and post-consumer food waste, along with landscaping material and grass clippings, to produce a finished compost material that is donated for use at local ranches, community gardens, and residences.
+The Lodge is one of the first establishments in the world to use a large-scale shredder.
+Also a centrifuge and dehydrator system for its food recovery efforts.
+Staff at the Lodge capture both pre-and post-consumer food waste.
+Especially along with landscaping material and grass clippings.
+Moreover to produce a finished compost material.
+One that is also donated for use at local ranches.
+In addition to community gardens and surprisingly to residences.

 Xanterra Parks & Resorts is committed to environmentally responsible business practices